lmparppei/Beat/README.md

 I am an artist and a filmmaker, and my programming skills are somewhat limited.
 I'm open to any suggestions, improvements, feedback and collaboration.

-## Latest release: Beat 1.0.7
+## Latest release: Beat 1.0.7b

-* Finally got rid of the old method of zooming in/out
 * Outline card view (implemented in a separate WebView)
 * Autocomplete characters and scene headings
 * Automatic scene numbering in edit view.
 Recognizes Fountain forced scene numbers.
 * Set colors for scene headings, synopses and sections by typing `[[COLOR RED]]` (or any other common color) after the heading.
-This is an experimental feature for now.
+This is an experimental feature for now, and has some unfortunate bugs with undoing.
 * Small visual bug fixes

 **Note:** This repository follows my development and usually DOES NOT match the released versions.
 Dread lightly, dear friend!